paulchinnam/Advanced_HRIS/README.md

-# Advanced HRIS CRUD Application
+# Java/SQL CLI-Based HRIS Application

 Extends the features included in the Simple_HRIS repository